tim-vu/coderoom/README.md

 # CodeRoom

-CodeRoom is an online platform with the aim to provide a streamlined experience for upcoming students to practice one-on-one interviews.
+CodeRoom is an online platform with the aim to provide a streamlined experience for upcoming software developers to practice one-on-one interviews.

 ![](https://i.imgur.com/nU0brr2.png)